thistleknot/qt_note_tags/README.md

 	https://doc.qt.io/qt-5/sql-presenting.html

 	Ability to type notes, title, choose tags from drop down, if not exists, then input new tags up to multiple tags.

+	separate tag and note bridge items from the query function and make it part of a text changed from the filter

+	So the order of operations is

+	events based on actions
+	delete button
+	create button
+	query button
+		populate just tags and notes dimensions but not the bridge table populate filter
+	select tag in filter QWidgetList
+		generate bridge results with filter applied

 synonyms
 	tags